tgherzog/wbg-catalog-manual/index.md

 CSV files, Excel documents also have the advantage of being able to include metadata for individual cells, rows an columns, or as a separate sheet.
 However, Excel documents can be problematic if they contain formulas or macros, or if they are very large.

+The Open Data Handbook has [more background on file formats](http://opendatahandbook.org/en/appendices/file-formats.html).

 ### Who do I contact about putting my data in the Catalog?